liampshaw/liampshaw.github.io/about.md

 permalink: /about/
 ---

 I'm a computational biologist.
 My [research](http://liampshaw.github.io/research/) focuses on analysing and modelling bacterial communities.
 I'm particularly interested in the genetics of antimicrobial resistance (AMR).

-As of 20th August 2018 I work in the Modernising Medical Microbiology consortium in the Nuffield Department of Medicine, University of Oxford.
+From January 2021 I will be based in the Department of Zoology, University of Oxford.

 ### Brief CV

-**2018 — present** Postdoctoral scientist, Oxford
+**August 2018 — August 2020** Postdoctoral scientist, Modernising Medical Microbiology, Oxford

 **2014 — 2018** PhD in Computational Biology, UCL